Error-331/code_tests/docs/bible/links.md

 Two Kingdoms - August 14 (This world is not your home; Romans 5:10);

 The Enduring Love - August 15 (If I ever become weary in my soul it may be because I'm not considering the suffering of my Savior;We must never for a moment forget that breathtaking sacrifice);

+The Revelation of the Cross - August 16 (Realize that today is an opportunity to reach sinners with the message of everlasting life);